larissaferreira07/larissaferreira07/README.md

 **Intern** at UFRJ.

-I have been working as a programmer for 4 years, currently I work with JS, using svelte to update projects and replicate dynamic interfaces.
+Currentely, I have been working as a web development intern for 1 yea.

-But, I am familiar with various technologies, among them:
+I am familiar with various technologies, among them:

 - SQL, specifically Mysql and Postgresql
+- JavaScript/Svelte
 - PHP/Laravel and Python for data
 - Bootstrap
 - HTML